LESLIE ROBERTS-BELKNER | Owner/Teaching Artist

-As a Museum Teacher at the Isabella Stewart Gardner Museum, I was trained to lead gallery tours using Visual Thinking Strategies (VTS), a discussion based method of looking at art whereby students use what they know about a work of art to figure out what they don't.
+As a Museum Teacher at the Isabella Stewart Gardner Museum, I was trained to lead gallery tours using Visual Thinking Strategies (VTS), a discussion based method of looking at art whereby museum visitors contribute observations and ideas on works of art, while respecting and learning from the perspectives of others visitors.

 I've worked in a variety of mediums including oil and acrylic paint, oil pastel as well as digital mediums.
-In 2000, I founded a graphic design studio, drawing upon my 10+ years as an in-house designer for various companies in Boston including Student Advantage and Sam Adams (Boston Beer Company).
-But alas, my most proud masterpieces are my two wonderful boys, Ian, 10 and Noah, 7, along with my husband of 13 years, Rob.
+In 2000, I founded a graphic design studio, drawing upon my years as an in-house designer for various companies in Boston including Student Advantage and Sam Adams (Boston Beer Company).
+But alas, my most proud masterpieces are my two wonderful boys, Ian, 11 and Noah, 8, along with my husband Rob.